scyfris/cognitive_rpg/obsidian/Planning/Design Document.md

 Memory
 * Sequenced/unquenched recall
 	* Pill bottle game is example
+* Dialogue options (not a minigame)
+	* Remembering to give the right answer , get better dialogue options.
+		* There is a tutorial in the beginning that explains this.
+			* Immediate gratification - a pleasant reaction from NPC.
+Can pair with a sound as well.
+		* More flexible than just memory - can do something like teach them social appropriateness.
+Or if you choose certain dialogue option you have to get certain score in game. etc.

+Linguistics
+* Game where you read and have to answer questions based on content. (email, or phone messages, texts, etc)
 * Gap fill game for remembering what is happening in the story.

-Linguistics
-* Phone message game is example
+	* Maybe related

 Spatial
-* Bubble game is example
+* Tapping on objects either stationary or moving (minigame)
+* Puzzle - sometimes they have to collect items, and then put things together.

 When player clicks on a minigame in-game, it will show a box preview showing them what stats they will earn by completing the minigame.
 **?** How should this UI look in-game without them clicking?
 Should we have a little icon over the thingy with symbol indicating what stats they will get, or that it is in a minigame.